newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/dental-license.md

 ## Eligibility Criteria

 * Be at least 18 years old
-* Have or will have completed a Doctorate in Dentistry from a school accredited by the Commission on Dental Accreditation (CODA)
+* Have or will have completed a doctorate in dentistry from a school accredited by the Commission on Dental Accreditation (CODA)
 * Have a National Board dental personal identification number (DENTPIN)
 * Pass the American Board of Dental Examiners (ADEX) examination
 * Complete the online New Jersey Law and Jurisprudence Orientation Program (instructions will be emailed to you after submitting your dental license application)